 From here the booking process continues as you might expect.
 You input your information and, if you have it, your Known Traveller Number (Norwegian participates in TSA PreCheck, which is nice and convenient).

-Once your personal details are logged in the system, keep scrolling and you’ll be given another opportunity to purchase a larger baggage allowance: either $50 for a single checked bag, or $140 for two.
+Once your personal details are logged in the system, keep scrolling and you’ll be given another opportunity to purchase a larger baggage allowance: either $12 for a carry on, $60 for a single checked bag, or $100 for two checked bags.
 If you have one of the more-premium fares, you’ll be able to skip this.

 Unless you’re flying on a “Flex” ticket or in Premium Economy, everyone has to pay to reserve a seat on long haul flights.
 Unfortunately this isn’t cheap; seats start at a whopping $45.
 Those in the front of the plane cost $70 and exit rows are $90.
 These are pretty expensive, although the exit rows are priced comparatively to what full-service airlines charge (but then again, elite members with other carriers can select these same seats for free…).